course-details-portlet

 Course content

-Film Sound is a course at bachelor level where students will expand their area of knowledge regarding planning, recording, post production and finalization of sound for film.
+Film Sound is a course at bachelor level where students will develop their skills in - and understanding of - planning, recording, post production and finalization of sound for film.

 Learning outcome